Chris Moon MBE was blow up by a landmine. A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.

 Background:

 Born in Wiltshire, Chris Moon studied Agriculture at Seale Hayne College.
-Believing in service, he worked as a volunteer at a homeless shelter before joining the Army.
-On leaving the Royal Military Academy Sandhurst, he was commissioned into the Royal Military Police and also served with several infantry units.
+Believing in service, he volunteered at a homeless shelter before joining the Army.
+On leaving the Royal Military Academy Sandhurst, he was commissioned into the Royal Military Police and served with several infantry units.

 In 1996, he was awarded an MBE for services to the HALO Trust for mine clearing.

-In March 1999 he was also the recipient of the Snowdon Award for outstanding work for the benefit of disabled people.
+In March 1999, he also received the Snowdon Award for outstanding work for the benefit of disabled people.

 Furthermore, Moon has been awarded honorary degrees by the Universities of Plymouth, Leicester and Exeter.